semantic-release/gitlab/README.md

 **Note**: Due to limitations on [job token](https://docs.gitlab.com/ci/jobs/ci_job_token/) access, comments on merge requests and issues must be explicitly disabled.
 See: [successCommentCondition](#successcommentcondition) and [failCommentCondition](#failcommentcondition).

+#### Skip Push Support
+It is possible to use a Job Token *without* git push permissions, by using the `skipPush` option.
+In this mode, the repository tag will be created by the GitLab release api.

+**Note**: **semantic-release** relies on git notes for tracking the [release channels](https://semantic-release.gitbook.io/semantic-release/usage/workflow-configuration#channel) associated with releases.
+It is not possible to push these notes via the GitLab release api; therefore, all branches must be configured to use the default channel.

 ### Environment variables

 | Variable                       | Description                                                                                |